Deploying ActiveMQ on Ubuntu 8.10

 sudo chown -R activemq /usr/local/apache-activemq-5.2.0/data

-I run ActiveMQ under DaemonTools to make sure it's always up.
-If you haven't already, install DaemonTools.
+I use DaemonTools to keep ActiveMQ alive.
+If you haven't already, install DaemonTools first.

 sudo mkdir -p /usr/local/apache-activemq-5.2.0/service/activemq/{,log,log/main}